Skip to main content

 ELEVENLABS_VOICE_ID=<your elevenlabs voice id>

-How To Run the Simple Agent application
+How To Run simple-app

 2. Follow the instructions in the Readme.md file to install the necessary requirements.